 Lanzarote is a great place to go for a relaxing break, as whilst there isn’t all that much to do in terms of activities, there’s a huge amount to explore and sometimes one of the nicest things about travelling is finding a secluded beach, going for a swim, and watching the sunset with a decent glass of local wine.
 This is the place to escape and unwind – presuming you stay away from the main resorts.

-The thing to remember with Crete is that it’s a huge island, in that it will take five-six hours to drive end-to-end and therefore if you’re planning to explore different parts of the island, it’s worth going onto Google Maps to track the distance between points of interest – or you’ll be in for a nasty shock when you get there.
+The thing to remember with Crete is that it’s a huge island, in that it will take five-six hours to drive end-to-end, so make sure you look into Rental Center Crete.
+Also if you’re planning to explore different parts of the island, it’s worth going onto Google Maps to track the distance between points of interest – or you’ll be in for a nasty shock when you get there.

 The majority of tourists heading to Morocco will be entering via Marrakech, and perhaps staying at a hotel in the New City that caters to package holidaymakers – or getting a transfer to Agadir which has a much more modern and mediterranean vibe mimicking the resorts found in the Algarve and Spanish Costa’s.